0x6C38/sls-crud-example/README.md

-# Dynamodb CRUD on API Gateway & AWS Lambda with Serverless Framework
+# Dynamodb CRUD Example with Serverless Framework
-This repository contains infrastructure code as well as lambda function code for performing create, read, update and delete operations on a Dynamodb table.
+This repository contains code as the infrastructure definitions required for performing create, read, update and delete operations on a Dynamodb table.

 ## Requirements
 - Have nodejs v8.10+ and npm installed